Cancer-drug setback sends Merck shares down again

-NEW YORK (Reuters) - A setback for Merck & Co’s (MRK.N) key cancer drug sent the drugmaker’s stock swooning on Monday for a second straight session, putting the shares on track for their biggest two-day decline in more than eight years.
+NEW YORK, Oct 30 (Reuters) - A setback for Merck & Co’s key cancer drug sent the drugmaker’s stock swooning on Monday for a second straight session, putting the shares on track for their biggest two-day decline in more than eight years.

-Late on Friday, Merck withdrew an application for European use of its flagship drug Keytruda as an initial, or first-line, treatment for advanced lung cancer in combination with chemotherapy, raising questions about future sales.
+Late on Friday, Merck withdrew an application for European use of its flagship drug Keytruda in lung cancer, raising questions about future sales.

-The Keytruda/chemo combination is already approved in the United States based on initial promising data.
-But the company determined that a similar European first-line approval without more mature late-stage data was unlikely.

-Lung cancer is by far the most lucrative oncology market with first-line approval providing access to the most patients.

-In the wake of the news, at least three analysts cut their ratings on Merck's stock, a component of the blue-chip Dow Jones Industrial Average .DJI, while other analysts lowered their target prices for the stock.
+In the wake of the news, at least three analysts cut their ratings on Merck’s stock, a component of the blue-chip Dow Jones Industrial Average, while other analysts lowered their target prices for the stock.

 “We are downgrading MRK shares to Equal Weight from Overweight based on diminished upside potential from Keytruda, which is by far Merck’s biggest value driver,” Barclays analyst Geoff Meacham said in his downgrade note.